p53ud0k0d3/UrlShortener/README.md

 ## Docker

-Containerized version of the shoretener application for simplified build process This build is based on Docker python:3.6-alpine image and uses docker-compose to manage run commands.
+Containerized version of the shoretener application for easy build/run process

+This build is based on Docker python:3.6-alpine image and uses docker-compose to simplify the commands

 Follow this link for docker installer [Docker](https://www.docker.com/community-edition#/download) Download and Install docker for your Operating system

 For more information, visit: [docker-compose](https://docs.docker.com/compose/overview/)

 ### Build